11 Top Confluence Alternatives & Competitors For Team Collaboration

 Most wiki tools are a mess when it comes to collaboration on Docs.
 There’s no organization to it, and you’ll have comments strewn all over your page.

-We’re all for team communication.
+We’re all for team member communication.
 But there’s got to be some order!

 Luckily, ClickUp keeps conversations organized and straightforward.
 Your team can add Comments to your Docs to share files, update team members, and even tag people for a revision needed!